 Best Premium Telescopic Rod for Ultralight Fishing

-For the money you get a rod which actually fishes and performs well.
+For the money, you get a rod that actually fishes and performs well.
 The guides are well positioned, and the backbone contains nice rigidity.
 It is rated to cast lures between 1/14 oz to 1/2 oz.
 It comes with a cushioned carry casts and it is small enough to carry in most packs.

-The B.B.B can be difficult to find in North America because it is primarily sold in Japan.
+The B.B.B can be difficult to find in North America because it is primarily sold in Japan .
 Many of the best telescopic rods are exclusive to the Japanese market which makes them difficult to find elsewhere.
-Luckily, due to its popularity the B.B.B can usually be found on Ebay and occasionally amazon.
+Luckily, due to its popularity, the B.B.B can usually be found on eBay and occasionally on amazon (Sometimes can be brought here).

 Best Affordable Telescopic Rod for Ultralight Fishing

 If the B.B.B is out of your price bracket, the KastKing Blackhawk II is the best affordable telescopic rod I know about.
-T
+You can buy the Blackhawk II on amazon here.

-For the money, it is by far the best telescopic rod and it is the only with floating guides currently available for a budget price.
+For the money, it is by far the best telescopic rod and it is the only one with floating guide currently available for a budget price.

 Disclaimer: Some of our pages contain affiliate links.
 At no cost to you, Troutresource may receive commission from purchases made through such links.
 Here at Troutresource we try are hardest to give unbias advice and gear recommendations independent on whether we earn a commission or not.